Environmental issues in Laos: Conservation efforts

 Government intervention policies have been implemented to address concerns such as unsustainable timber harvesting, slash-and-burn cultivation, and the allocation of forestland to other purposes such as agriculture, industry, and infrastructure development.
 The major causes of continued forest degradation from that point onward was not due to policy failure, but rather a lack of multiple factors which include: funding, law enforcement, experienced workers, and organization in the economic sector.
 Despite all this, there have been other policy attempts and interventions that have been successful in aiding the problem.
 Reducing the rural population, allowing for tree plantation development, and transitioning from upland rice cultivation to commercial market oriented agricultural practices, contributed to the efforts increasing the amount of forest coverage in Laos.
+From 1999-2011 most of the country saw significant declines in the land area used for upland rice cultivation, which was offset by a corresponding increase in lowland rice cultivation.
 Of the commercial market oriented agricultural practices, the one that saw great success in forest coverage increase is linked to the Southern region's rubber plantations, which has been increasing in number due to rubber being a valuable commodity giving farmers incentive to plant more trees.
-While it did increase forest coverage, native forests and shifting cultivation lands were subject to change and decline as they transformed into rubber plantations especially during the boom periods of rubber prices, altering the overall biodiversity in the ecosystem.
+While it did increase forest coverage, native forests and shifting cultivation lands were subject to change and decline as they were transformed into rubber plantations especially during the boom periods of rubber prices, reducing the overall biodiversity in the ecosystem.